 If you're looking for a simple, comfortable, budget-friendly soaker tub, go with the former.
 Meanwhile, those who want to take their bath experience to the next level can consider investing in tubs equipped with water jets.

 Older adults need more than just ergonomic bathtubs.
-Senior Strong has multiple resources on the best mobility-aiding bath products every independent home should have.
-Visit the Senior Strong website now!
+Senior Strong has multiple resources on the best senior bath products every independent home should have.
+Check them out today!